10 Biggest Mistakes Federal Employees Make When Planning for Retirement (and How to Avoid Them)

 The following list is not in any particular order of importance or priority:

-Mistake #1: Failure to carefully review personnel records.
+Mistake #1: Failure to carefully review personnel records prior to federal retirement.

 Employees should routinely review and make sure that the information contained in their Official Personnel Folder (OPF) is correct and current; in particular, Form SF 50 (Notice of Personnel Action) which is updated annually.
 Form SF 50 contains some extremely important pieces of retirement-related information.
 In particular, Box 30 of form SF 50 that is entitled "retirement plan", officially states which retirement plan an employee is covered by.
 This includes the Civil Service Retirement System (CSRS), CSRS-Offset, or the Federal Employees Retirement System (FERS).
 Employees should check to make sure they are in fact covered by the correct retirement system.
 Unfortunately, there have been cases in which federal employees were placed in the wrong retirement system at the time they were hired and did not discover that fact until they were very close to their anticipated retirement date.